Building Stone and Tiles

 and dimensions.
 The “performance standards” define physical performance values, by which a building structure,

-material or equipment can be adopted provided they satisfy the values.
+material or equipment can. be adopted provided they satisfy the values.
 In recent years, the stipulation for the design

 standards has shifted from “specification standards” to “performance standards.”
-This is due to the fact that the

 “performance standards,” which do not define processes for materials or construction methods, have a higher level of